 \subsection{Stable 2D and 3D structures.
 Phase transitions}

-As a general rule the particle size and inter-particle distance allow one to use simple diagnostic means, e.g. optical measurements in the visible range.
-Results of such investigations can be used to interpret properties of crystals, liquids and colloidal suspensions \cite{Ivlev12}.
-So far, plasma crystals have been obtained in plasmas of glow and high-frequency discharges at low pressures $\left( 1 \div 100 \textrm{Pa} \right)$ or using a beam generated by a charged particle accelerator \cite{Fort05, Fort10a}.
-Investigations have been performed on crystal-liquid-gas phase transitions, on the temperature influence on dusty structures (starting from SATP conditions down to cryogenic ones) \cite{Fort02}, or about oscillations and waves that propagate in dusty plasma structures \cite{Fort05, Fort10a}.
-The response of dusty plasma structures with respect to external actions such as pulsed electric \cite{Pust09, Vasi07, Vasi08} and magnetic fields, laser radiation, thermophoretic force \cite{Vasi03a}, electron beam \cite{Vasi03b}, etc., has been extensively investigated.
-3D structures consisting of a large number of particles have been explored in experiments performed aboard the orbital space station “MIR” and the International Space Station (ISS) \cite{Fort10a, Myas17, Pust16}.
-Some technological applications of dusty plasmas are considered in \cite{Bouf11}.
+As a general rule, the particle size and inter-particle distance allow one to use simple diagnostic means, {\em e.g.} optical measurements in the visible range.
+Results of such investigations can be used to characterize the properties of crystals, liquids and colloidal suspensions \cite{Ivlev12}.
+So far, plasma crystals have been obtained in plasmas of glow and high-frequency discharges at low pressures $\left( 1 \div 100 \ \textrm{Pa} \right)$ or by using a beam generated by a charged particle accelerator \cite{Fort05, Fort10a}.
+Investigations have been performed on crystal-liquid-gas phase transitions, on the temperature influence on dusty structures (starting from SATP conditions down to cryogenic ones) \cite{Fort02} or regarding the oscillations and waves that propagate in dusty plasma structures \cite{Fort05, Fort10a}.
+The response of dusty plasma structures with respect to external actions such as pulsed electric \cite{Vasi07, Vasi08, Pust09} and magnetic fields, laser radiation, thermophoretic force \cite{Vasi03a}, electron beam \cite{Vasi03b}, etc., has been extensively investigated.
+3D structures consisting of a large number of particles are explored in experiments performed aboard the orbital space station “MIR” and the International Space Station (ISS) \cite{Fort10a, Myas17, Pust16, Lipa20}.
+Technological applications of dusty plasmas are considered in \cite{Bouf11}.